-First to be recognized by the Information Processing Society of Japan!
+The first certified by the Information Processing Society of Japan!

-The kcg.edu group's computers that have been used for education, practice, and research for more than 45 years since its founding were recognized as the first "Distributed Computer Museum" in Japan by the Information Processing Society of Japan on Monday, March 2, 2009.At the certificate awarding ceremony held at the auditorium of the Japan Pavilion of the National Museum of Nature and Science (7-20 Ueno Park, Taito-ku, Tokyo), the museum was recognized as having "one of the most valuable collections in Japan, preserving a large number of computers used for education, general-purpose computers, minicomputers, office computers, personal computers, and peripheral devices since its founding in 1963.At the same time, the OKITAC 4300C system and TOSBAC 3400, both of which are preserved in the museum, were designated as "Certified Equipment" of the "Heritage of Information Processing Technology.In the future, KCG will consider ways to make it available to the general public at all times.
+On Monday, March 2, 2009, kcg.edu received the first "Distributed Computer Museum" accreditation in Japan from the Information Processing Society of Japan (IPSJ).At the certificate awarding ceremony held at the auditorium of the Japan Pavilion of the National Museum of Nature and Science (7-20 Ueno Park, Taito-ku, Tokyo), the museum was recognized as "one of the most valuable collections in Japan, preserving many computers used in education, general purpose computers, mini computers, office computers, personal computers and peripheral equipment since its foundation in 1963.At the same time, the OKITAC 4300C system and the TOSBAC 3400, both of which are preserved at the museum, were designated as "authorized equipment" of the "Information Technology Heritage.KCG will continue to consider ways to make the exhibition available to the general public at all times.

-The TOSBAC 3400, which has been certified as a "Heritage of Information Processing Technology," was developed based on the KT Pilot, Japan's first microprogrammable control computer.Dr.
-Hiroshi Hagiwara, former director of the KCG Institute for Informatics and the first dean of KCGI, Japan's first IT professional graduate school, was in charge of the basic design of the KT Pilot and software development when he was a professor at Kyoto University's Faculty of Engineering, and developed the "TOSBAC 3400" together with the current Toshiba Corporation.
+The TOSBAC 3400, which has been recognized as a "Heritage of Information Processing Technology," was developed based on the KT Pilot, the first microprogram-controlled computer in Japan.The "TOSBAC 3400" is a general-purpose computer that has a close relationship with KCG.
+Dr. Hiroshi Hagiwara, former director of the KCG Institute of Informatics and the first president of KCGI, Japan's first IT professional graduate school, was in charge of the basic design and software development of the KT Pilot when he was a professor at the Faculty of Engineering, Kyoto University, and developed the machine with Toshiba Corporation.